DDHarry/Erlang_Quick_guide_and_Training/Erlang-idioms/README.md

 In functional programming languages, a function you define can be passed as a parameter to another function.
 Hencen the function parameter is bound to a variable.
 The latter can be used like any other variable within the function.

 A function which accepts such funtion as a parameter ared defined as a *higher-order* function.
-Higher-order function enables higher level of abstraction in Erlang.
+Higher-order function enables higher level of abstraction.
+Such a function-as-data object is sometimes called a *lambda expression* or a *closure*, a *fun* when anonymous (see bottom).

 #### **Origin**